 In the fourth chapter of 1 Peter, Peter talks about serving for God’s glory, and he mentions having fervent love for others.

 According to the Merriam-Webster Dictionary, fervent means “exhibiting or marked by great intensity of feeling; zealous.”
-When it is used to describe love, it means to put others first and seek their spiritual good even if they aren’t kind or gracious or even hostile toward us.
+When it is used to describe love, it means to put others first and seek their spiritual good even if they are not kind or gracious, or even if they are hostile toward us.

 You can imagine how hard it must have been for the Christians to have fervent love for the Romans.
-You may have had an experience where you’ve found it hard to seek the highest good for someone who hates you.
+You may have had an experience where you have found it hard to seek the highest good for someone who hates you.
 But, this is the heart of God.

-Fervent love is true spiritual love, and it’s first mentioned in Proverbs 10:12: “Hatred stirs up strife, but love covers all sins.”
+Fervent love is true spiritual love.
+It is first mentioned in Proverbs 10:12: “Hatred stirs up strife, but love covers all sins.”
 In other words, the one requirement to have fervent love is forgiveness.
 You cannot hate and forgive at the same time.
-So, if you forgive, the hate goes away so you can more clearly seek that person’s spiritual good.
+If you forgive, hate diminishes so you can more clearly seek that person’s spiritual good.
 That is when the healing begins.

 We have to overlook the sins of others and always be ready to forgive no matter the circumstances.

-How is it possible to overlook, or cover, someone’s sin against us?
+How is it possible to overlook, or cover, someone’s sin?
 In our human nature, it’s too easy to feel betrayed.
-Peter gives us two answers in 1 Peter 4:9-10.
+Peter gives us two answers.

 Be Hospitable.
-“Be hospitable to one another without grumbling” (v 9).
+“Be hospitable to one another without grumbling.”
+(1 Peter 4:9)

 To show hospitality means to be kind and welcoming toward others.
-The Bible describes hospitality as welcoming strangers into your home, which was a common practice in the first century so traveling Christians always had a friendly place to sleep and eat.
+One example of hospitality in the Bible was welcoming strangers into your home, which was a common practice in the first century so traveling Christians always had a friendly place to sleep and eat.

 Notice that Peter says to be hospitable “without grumbling.”
 No matter how hurt you may feel, an effort toward an upright heart and attitude is essential for every Christian.

 Minister to Them.
-“As each one has received a gift, minister it to one another as good stewards of the manifold grace of God” (v 10).
+“As each one has received a gift, minister it to one another as good stewards of the manifold grace of God.”
+(1 Peter 4:10)

 Each of us has received an unearned spiritual gift from the Lord.
 The apostle Paul outlines these gifts in Romans 12:6-8.

 Our spiritual gifts are not for our use, but for the loving good of others in service to God.
-It makes your love more fervent and your forgiveness more effective.
+It makes our love more fervent and sincere and our forgiveness more effective.

 “Let love be without hypocrisy.
 Abhor what is evil.
 Cling to what is good.
-Be kindly affectionate to one another with brotherly love, in honor giving preference to one another, not lagging in diligence; fervent in spirit, serving the Lord” (v 9-11, WEB).
+Be kindly affectionate to one another with brotherly love, in honor giving preference to one another, not lagging in diligence; fervent in spirit, serving the Lord.” (v 9-11)